-As more and more companies operate in global markets, the demand for tax professionals with an international outlook has increased too - and KPMG’s global network of member firms is at the forefront of meeting this demand.
-With a team of specialists in this area, Japan Practice in Tax focuses on assisting our UK firm’s Japanese clients on the issues that could affect their European operations.
+As more and more companies operate in global markets, the demand for tax professionals with an international outlook has increased too - and KPMG's global network of member firms is at the forefront of meeting this need.
+With a team of specialists in this area, Japan Practice in Tax focuses on assisting our UK firm's Japanese clients on the issues that could affect their European operations.

 Combining hands-on client work and professional study, our Japan Practice in Tax programme is designed for ambitious graduates like you; keen to gain the international experience you need to support your professional development.

-As well as enjoying access to the same high quality training and opportunities as our other Tax graduates, you’ll concentrate on a number of our firm's Japanese clients that have a major European presence.
-Based in our London offices, you’ll be involved in a broad range of activity – including assisting in the day-to-day running of the Japan Practice client portfolio, operating a compliance programme involving personal tax returns and tax advice services for international assignees, and liaising with other departments and offices in KPMG’s global network.
+As well as enjoying access to the same high quality training and opportunities as our other Tax graduates, you'll concentrate on a number of our firm's Japanese clients that have a major European presence.
+Based in London, you'll be involved in a broad range of activity – including assisting in the day-to-day running of the Japan Practice client portfolio, operating a compliance programme involving personal tax returns and tax advice services for international assignees, and liaising with other departments and offices in KPMG's global network.

 To join this programme, it’s essential that you have Japanese language skills and an appreciation of Japanese culture.

-Capability: Tax & Pensions
+Capability: Tax & Law

 Programme length: 36 months